Communication, M.A.

 Requirements for International Students

 The communication program is reading and writing intensive.
-International students who achieve success in the program tend to have IBT TOEFL scores at or above 100/120 Total (25/30 Reading and 25/30 Writing) or IELTS scores of 7.5/9 Total (7/9 Reading and 6.5/9 Writing). ÌýIf the language of instruction of an applicant's post-secondary institution is English, applicants do not need to demonstrate further evidence of English Language proficiency.
+International students who achieve success in the program tend to have IBT TOEFL scores at or above 100/120 Total (25/30 Reading and 25/30 Writing), IELTS scores of 7.5/9 Total (7/9 Reading and 6.5/9 Writing), or DuoLingo scores at or above 130. ÌýIf the language of instruction of an applicant's post-secondary institution is English, applicants do not need to demonstrate further evidence of English Language proficiency.

 All admission policies and requirements for domestic students apply to international students.
 International students must also meet the following additional requirements: